ArduPilot/SITL_Models/RealFlight/markw/Tailsitters/CopterTailsitters/BiWing/readme.md

 Model BiWing_JWL065_EA.RFX has airfoil and CG similar to the actual flying model by Pierre Losa.

 Model BiWing_MH106_EA.RFX has a symmetrical airfoil with CG moved further back for comparison of aerodynamic characteristics.

+These models have been tested in RealFlight8 with the parameters in file: BiWing.parm